hyperledger/aries-rfcs/features/0037-present-proof/README.md

 * `presentations~attach` -- an array of attachments containing the presentation in the requested format(s).
   * For Indy, the attachment contains data from libindy that is the presentation, base64-encoded, as returned from `libindy`.
 For more information see the [Libindy API](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L1404).

+#### Verifying Claims of Indy-based Verifiable Credentials

+Claims in Hyperledger Indy-based verifiable credentials are put into the credential in two forms, `raw` and `encoded`. `raw` is the actual data value, and `encoded` is (possibly derived) integer value that is used in presentations.
+At this time, Indy does not take an opinion on the method used for encoding the raw value.
+This will change with the Rich Schema work that is underway in the Indy/Aries community, where the encoding method will be part of the credential metadata available from the public ledger.

+Until the Rich Schema mechanism is deployed, the Aries issuers and verifiers must agree on an encoding method so that the verifier can check that the `raw` value returned in a presentation corresponds to the proven `encoded` value.
+The following is the encoding algorithm that MUST be used be Issuers in creating credential and SHOULD be verified by Verifiers receiving presentations:

+- keep any 32-bit integer as is
+- for data of any other type:
+  - convert to string (use string "None" for null)
+  - encode via utf-8 to bytes
+  - apply SHA-256 to digest the bytes
+  - convert the resulting digest bytes, big-endian, to integer
+  - stringify the integer as a decimal.

+An example implementation in C#/.NET can be found [here](https://github.com/streetcred-id/aries-framework-dotnet/blob/f2d6d872bde43d730d5d9aa8c2ea2e0f40450571/src/Hyperledger.Aries/Utils/CredentialUtils.cs#L54).

+A gist of test value pairs can be found [here](https://gist.github.com/swcurran/78e5a9e8d11236f003f6a6263c6619a6).

 ### Presentation Preview

 This is not a message but an inner object for other messages in this protocol.
 It is used to construct a preview of the data for the presentation.
 Its schema follows: